 We made it to Day 20 — woohoo!
 If you’ve followed along and joined me in any or all of the daily freezer cooking challenges, you deserve a huge congratulations for making it this far.

-Freezer-Friendly Chocolate Banana Bread
+This is the Best Chocolate Banana Bread recipe!

 - 1 3/4 cups flour

 - 1 stick butter, melted and cooled

 - 1/2 cup semi-sweet chocolate chips

 How ripe should bananas be for banana bread?